hdShang/arxiv-daily/docs/cs-CV/2025-10-09/papers/251008442v2-gaze-on-the-prize-shaping-visual-attention-with-return-guided-contra.md

 ---
 layout: default
-title: Gaze on the Prize: Shaping Visual Attention with Return-Guided Contrastive Learning
+title: "Gaze on the Prize: Shaping Visual Attention with Return-Guided Contrastive Learning"
 ---

 # Gaze on the Prize: Shaping Visual Attention with Return-Guided Contrastive Learning